ummamedia/ENGR489_2015_JarrodBakker/README.md

 This repository contains the implementation material for my 2015 ENGR489 project at Victoria University of Wellington.

 ## Basic details
 My project builds upon the code contained within the VM image found on http://sdnhub.org/tutorials/sdn-tutorial-vm/ where the 64-bit image was chosen.
-To run the implementations, clone the repository to ~/ryu/ryu/<directory name here> and run Mininet and ryu-manager taking note to use OpenFlow 1.3.
+To run the implementations, clone the repository to ~/ryu/ryu/"directory name here" and run Mininet and ryu-manager taking note to use OpenFlow 1.3.

 At the time of download, Mininet was at its latest version (2.2.1) and did not need to be upgraded.
 However, instructions for upgrading Mininet can be found at http://mininet.org/download/, namely 'Option 4.
 Upgrading an existing Mininet Installation'.
 The version of Ryu on the image was 3.22 and was not upgraded.
 However, instruction to upgrade Ryu can be found at https://github.com/osrg/ryu/wiki/OpenFlow_Tutorial.